Dudzius/F1_Clock/README.md

 Thanks to [WiFiManager](https://github.com/tzapu/WiFiManager) for making Wi-Fi setup super friendly. 🏆

-> This is my first month playing with electronics and Arduino IDE, so the project’s a bit rough.
+>  I'm not much of software engineer and this is my first microcontroler project, so it is a bit rough :)

 ---

 Made with 🧡 for Formula 1 fans.

-Contributions, bug reports, and feedback are welcome.
+Any feedback is welcome.
-Open an issue or get in touch!